 A small part of the colonies of chickens in this “birds garden”.
-I wonder if the garden owner control their population.
+I wonder if the garden owner controls their population.

 The Porch Kitchen & Bar @ Waihi Beach

-After a 25min drive from KatiKati Birds Garden, we stopped for a lamb pie at The Porch Kitchen & Bar Waihi Beach as Blair Anderson said we should not missed NZ Pie as “it’s the best in the universe”.
+After a 25min drive from Katikati Birds Garden, we stopped for a lamb pie at The Porch Kitchen & Bar Waihi Beach as Blair Anderson said we should not miss NZ Pie as “it’s the best in the universe”.

 Hot Water Beach @ The Coromandel

-Typical of most beaches away from city in New Zealand, you get to enjoy peaceful moments in expansive comfort.
+Typical of most beaches away from cities in New Zealand, you get to enjoy peaceful moments in expansive comfort.